 The discussion will be facilitated by RegNet’s John Braithwaite, who has pioneered research in the field of restorative justice - an alternative approach to reducing rates of re-offending, which seeks to bring together the offender and the victim in a supervised environment to discuss the harm that has been done, with a focus on the offender taking responsibility and repairing that harm.

+A light, sandwich lunch will be provided.
 For catering purposes please RSVP at this webform by midday 2 June 2016.

 This is a meeting of the Canberra Restorative Community Network hosted by RegNet, Australian National University